RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 target=https://xeiaso.net/blog/webmention-support-2020-12-02
 ```

-If everything worked, the server will respond with a 2xx status code.
+If the endpoint accepted the Webmention, it responds with a 2xx status code.
 What is done with the received Webmention is up the endpoint server.

 ### 2. Receiving Webmentions